 By the time you’ve reached your 30s, you’ve probably heard dozens of financial acronyms and terms thrown around—from APRs to IRAs, expense ratios to exchange-traded funds.
 Yet while the lingo may sound familiar, you might not have a really clear understanding of what the words actually mean or how they apply to your finances.
-And that can be problematic when you’re trying to make the best decisions with your money.
+And that can be problematic when you’re trying to make smart money decisions.

 So we’ve gathered, and answered, 35 questions on a range of financial topics that you’ll want to know by the time you’ve established your career and started building some wealth.